mikkohyy/city-bike-app/things_to_be_fixed.md

 - In backend I mix require and import styles.
 They should be unified.

 - Database could be normalized in a way where city and operator are in their own table.
 In addition, language and city could be put in their own tables.

+- The types are duplicated.
+This was because I used Create react app to create the client and apps created with it are quite strict on not importing anything outside the src-folder.